aask1357/hilcodec/README.md

 For test, you only need to install ONNXRuntime, librosa, and soundfile.

 # Datasets
-We used VCTK, DNS-Challenge4 and Jamendo dataset for training.
+Download VCTK, DNS-Challenge4 and Jamendo dataset for training.
 For validation, we used `p225`, `p226`, `p227`, and `p228` from VCTK for clean speech.
 Real noisy speech recordings from DNS-Challenge4 are used for noisy speech. `Jamendo/99` are used for music.
 Downsample all audio files into 24khz before training (see `scripts/Resampling.ipynb`).